 Set in German-occupied Norway, this is an embellished account of the remarkable efforts of the Norwegian resistance to sabotage the German development of the atomic bomb.
-Resistance fighter Knut Straud enlists the reluctant physicist Rolf Pedersen in an effort to destroy the German heavy water production plant near the village of Rjukan in rural Telemark.
-In the process, Pedersen discovers that his ex-wife Anna and her uncle have also joined the resistance.
+Resistance fighter Knut Straud (Richard Harris) enlists the reluctant physicist Dr. Rolf Pedersen (Kirk Douglas) in an effort to destroy the German heavy water production plant near the village of Rjukan in rural Telemark.
+In the process, Pedersen discovers that his ex-wife Anna (Ulla Jacobsson) and her uncle (Sir Michael Redgrave) have also joined the resistance.
 British commandos dispatched to destroy the plant are killed when their glider hits the mountainside at night.
-An improvised raid by the resistance ends in the partial destruction of the heavy water canisters, but the contingency plans of Reichskommissar Terboven enable the Germans to resume production quickly.
+An improvised raid by the resistance ends in the partial destruction of the heavy water canisters, but the contingency plans of Reichskommissar Terboven (Eric Porter) enable the Germans to resume production quickly.
 Pedersen wants to recommend to London that the Allies bomb the plant.
 Straud opposes him because of the potential death toll on ...Written by

 That is...
 I must say that is fantastic efficiency!

-By Easter we will not have merely 10000 pounds of heavy water, but 12000 pounds of heavy water.
+Don't you ever make the mistake of under-rating the Germans.
+By Easter we will have not merely 10000 pounds of heavy water, but 12000 pounds of heavy water.

 See more »

 12 of 16 people found this review helpful.